intercom/example-basic-javascript-install/README.md

 # Basic JavaScript example Intercom installation for logged-in users

 This is the absolute minimum you need to add the Intercom Messenger to your website for logged-in users.

-This example is somewhat contrived because it's a static HTML page, which means it is impossible to track dynamic user logins without using JavaScript.
+**Note**: This example is somewhat contrived because it's a static HTML page, which means it is impossible to track dynamic user logins without using JavaScript.
 However, if you have a serverside rendered page, this will show you how you could render the HTML to identify the user to Intercom.

 ## Instructions